 The quality of the hardware and service isn’t just better than everything in Dubai, its up there with the best I’ve ever encountered globally.
 Despite very healthy occupancy by COVID standards the property almost always felt like it was ours alone.
 It is hard to overstate how special it is to have this feeling in a large city like Dubai.

 The afternoons spent at the rooftop swimming pool were truly relaxing in a way that very few properties are capable of achieving.
-The steady supply of iced Evian bottles served in their glistening silver cone is now a barometer for pool service, a level which I’m certain few properties we encounter in future will attain.
+The steady supply of iced Evian bottles served in their glistening silver cone is now a barometer for pool service, a level which I’m certain that few properties will ever surpass.

 Click the image to get the best available rate and also receive: